fefossa/2023_CourseImageAnalysis_NanoCell/2_Segmentation-Cellpose/README.md

-# cellpose train your own model
+# cellpose: train your own model

 We show how we use cellpose to generate a custom model to segment hard-to-segment nuclei.